nicklockwood/layout/README.md

 # FAQ

+*Q. How is this different from frameworks like [React Native](https://facebook.github.io/react-native/)?

+> React Native is a complete x-platform replacement for native iOS and Android development, whereas Layout is a way to build ordinary iOS UIKit apps more easily.

+*Q. How is this different from frameworks like [Render](https://github.com/alexdrone/Render)?

+> The programming model is very similar, but Layout's runtime expressions mean that you can do a larger proportion of your UI development without needing to restart the Simulator.

+*Q. Do I really have to write my layouts in XML?*

+> You can create `LayoutNode`s manually in code, but XML is the recommended approach for now.
+I'm exploring other options, such as alternative formats and GUI tools.

 *Q. Why isn't Cmd-R reloading my XML file in the simulator?*

 > Make sure that the `Hardware > Keyboard > Connect Hardware Keyboard` option is enabled in the simulator.